Azure/portaldocs/portal-sdk/generated/top-declarative.md

 Creating a resource is an important experience in the Azure Portal.
 The Azure Portal has a full screen, multi-tabbed pattern for resource creation that it recommends.
 Learn more about building declarative create experiences [here](portalfx-cuid.md).

 Example of a compliant, full screen, multi-tabbed create experience -

 ![alt-text](../media/top-declarative/create.png "compliant, full screen, multi-tabbed create experience")

 <a name="declarative-views-supported-declarative-views-markdown"></a>
 ### Markdown

 For simple experiences where an extension author want to display a document/information in the Azure Portal, they can use the markdown view.
 The markdown view is a simple view that renders markdown on the page.

 Example of a markdown view -

 ![alt-text](../media/top-declarative/markdown.png "Markdown views in the Azure Portal")

+<a name="declarative-views-auto-generated-views"></a>
+## Auto Generated views

+Before you begin authoring your own declarative blades, be sure to check the   [Generated Repo](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to grab existing declarative blades auto-generated on your behalf.

+If your resource provider has published Azure REST API specs [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have views and asset definitions already generated.

+To get started, [browse the GeneratedExtension repo](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) & look for the name of your resource provider and drill into the respective api-version folder.
+Here you will find asset & blade definitions (dx files) that you can copy into your extension repo.

+Learn more about UX Auto Generation [here](top-extensions-autogeneration.md)!

 <a name="declarative-views-declarative-views-basics"></a>
 ## Declarative views basics

 All declarative view JSONs should be compliant with dx.schema.json which is shipped as part of the Portal SDK.
 This schema drives your authoring experience, declarative views and assets validation during build time for your extension.

 <a name="declarative-views-declarative-views-basics-localization-in-a-declarative-extension"></a>
 ### Localization in a declarative extension

 Declarative extension support localization on par with native Ibiza extensions.
 We recommend using resjson for strings to be localized but support both, resjson and resx.
 Please refer to [this doc](https://aka.ms/locv3) to learn how to do this for your extension based on the build system you are on.

 <a name="declarative-views-declarative-views-basics-getting-started-with-a-declarative-extension"></a>
 ### Getting started with a declarative extension

 - Perform these [one time configuration steps](top-ap-cli.md#one-time-configuration-steps).
 - We recommend using VS Code, however, if you want to use Visual Studio 2019 see [What are the IDE specific installs required for Visual Studio?](top-ap-cli.md#FAQ)
 - Install the Azure Portal Developer CLI `npm install -g @microsoft/azureportalcli`
 - To snap to a specific version include the version i.e `npm install -g @microsoft/azureportalcli@5.302.64701`.

 - For start with a new declarative extension, run the following -

 ```
 cd c:\ && mkdir dev && cd dev
 ap new -d -n Microsoft_Azure_FirstExtension -o ./FirstExtension